Personal Training FAQs

 Where do sessions take place?

-Personal training sessions take place at a location of your choice.
+Your initial assessment session takes place at our consultation rooms in March.
+Then personal training sessions take place at a location of your choice.
 Typically, this can be in the customers home, in a local park or at a gym.
 We do not work at one gym, so if you wish to use facilities at a gym near you, you will need to become a member there.
 Although we do gym work, we specialise in home and outdoor personal training.